blockchyp/blockchyp-csharp/README.md

 and `merchantId` is a required parameter.
 By default this API returns the currently in-force pricing policy for a merchant, but other inactive policies can be returned by providing the `id` parameter.

+Buy rates for interchange plus and fixed rate pricing are always returned, but only the pricing related to the pricing model type (flat rate or interchange plus) are actually used in fee calculation.

+Each pricing level returns three values: `buyRate`, `current`, and `limit`.
+The actual price the merchant will pay is given in the `current` field.
+The other values reflect the contract minimum (`buyRate`) and maximum (`limit`) range the partner can use when changing prices.